 - Vegetation within the road allowance will be removed.
 Please note: the contractor will primarily be working within the road allowance; however, some private plantings located near property lines or within the road allowance may be impacted.
 If there are any plants you wish to preserve within this area, we ask that you relocate the smaller plant material and other items from the site at this point.
 A Delta representative will be available on site to answer any questions.
 The contractor can assist with the removal of larger items, such as shrubs, with on-site equipment.
-These items would be removed and placed on private property for re-planting by residents; the survival of these items cannot be guaranteed by the Corporation of Delta.
+These items would be removed and placed on private property for re-planting by residents; the survival of these items cannot be guaranteed by Delta.

 - If underground utility works such as water or sewer mains are being installed within the contractor's work program, the installations will begin before any road works.
 Utility work includes: installing new pipe, valves, fittings and/or manholes (no interruption of service should occur during this time), pressure testing, chlorinating (watermain only) and flushing of the main, and adding new service to each residence.
 Please note: when the new service is being connected to your home, there will be a disruption of service.
 The contractor will provide 48 hours advanced notice when this work is scheduled to occur.

 - If street lights are included in the works, the concrete bases will likely be installed before curb and gutters are placed.
 The electrical conduits will follow later.